Manage Azure file share backups

 Delete backup data

-2. The Delete Backup Data pane opens.
+2. The Delete Backup Data blade opens.
 Enter the name of the file share to confirm deletion.
 Optionally, provide more information in the Reason or Comments boxes.
 After you're sure about deleting the backup data, select Delete.

 Confirm delete data